-Sit quietly and with your eyes closed begin to think about whatever it is that you fear.
-Begin slowly.
-The moment you become aware of feeling fearful, rate your fear on a scale from 0 to 10 (not at all to extremely), and then do one of the relaxation exercises we have discussed in previous groups.
-For example, tighten and then relax each major muscle group while continuing to think about what you fear.
+Sit quietly and with your eyes closed begin to think about death.
+As soon as you become aware of feeling fearful, rate your fear on a scale from zero to ten (not at all to extremely), and then do one of the relaxation exercises we have discussed in previous groups.
+For example, tighten and then relax each major muscle group while continuing to think about death.
 Then re-rate your fear.
 Were you able to reduce it?
-With practice, you will be able to think about what you fear for longer periods of time before you experience the fear, and eventually your body will respond to that thought, with a sense of peace and relaxation, rather than with fear.
-When this happens you will no longer need the negative emotions and behaviors to protect you from experiencing your fear.
+With practice, your body will no longer respond automatically to thoughts of death with fear, but with a sense of peace and relaxation.

 - e.
-Here's another example.
-If Pat fears death because he worries that his life has had no meaning, he could remind himself that meaning is found in the present moment.
+If you fear death because you worry that life has had no meaning, remember meaning is found in the present moment.
 Looking to the future for happiness or living in the past is a set-up for disappointment.
-Ultimately, none of us have any assurance of anything beyond this present moment.
+Ultimately, we have no assurance of anything beyond this present moment.
 There really is no future or past-just a continuous progression of now moments.
 We all need to make the most of each moment. - 2.
-If Pat fears Suffering, he could reduce this fear by becoming more knowledgeable about HIV.
-QUIZITEM He should talk to his health care provider and counselor and read about HIV.
-He should also ask about the probability of pain and/or disability due to HIV; ask how pain is controlled; ask about medical procedures.
-His fears are probably worse than reality.
-He should find out what steps he can take right now to help slow disease progression, and act on it.
+If you fear Suffering, becoming more informed can help reduce this fear.
+Become more knowledgeable about HIV.
+QUIZITEM Talk to your health care provider and counselor and read about HIV.
+Ask about the probability of pain and/or disability due to HIV.
+Ask how pain is controlled.
+Ask about medical procedures.
+Remember that your fears are usually worse than reality.
+Find out what steps you can take right now to help slow disease progression, and act on it.
 This includes abstaining from drugs and following medical regimens.
-When you become knowledgeable about what you fear, you reduce its power over you.

-- 3. If Pat fears that he will cause Harm to Loved Ones, he should take steps now to reduce harm: - For example, he should have an up-to-date will and make provisions for the care of loved ones - Talk to his loved ones about his fears and their fears - Join a support group with his loved one - Engage in harm reduction strategies to reduce risk of HIV transmission to others and further harm to himself.
-Again, this step applies to any fear.
-When we identify what we do have control over and take action, we again reduce the power of fear in our lives. - 4.
-If he fears Loss of his current lifestyle, he should identify what is most important to him about his lifestyle-what does he truly value-he should investigate alternative ways to meet his needs.
-For example, if he fears loss of sexual intimacy, he could learn how to eroticize safer sexual practices.
+- 3. If you fear that you will cause Harm to Loved Ones, take steps to reduce harm: - Have an up-to-date will and make provisions for the care of loved ones. - Talk to your loved ones about your fears and their fears. - Join a support group with your loved one. - Engage in harm reduction strategies to reduce risk of HIV transmission to others and further harm to yourself. - 4.
+If you fear Loss of Your Current Lifestyle, identify what is most important to you about your lifestyle-what do you truly value-investigate alternative ways to meet your needs.
+For example, if you fear loss of sexual intimacy, learn how to eroticize safer sexual practices.